Memphis-style ribs - Creation Studios

 WHERE TO EAT BBQ AT THE FEST

 To answer your burning question, if you aren't a competitor or invited by a team, health department regulations prohibit you from sampling barbecue from participating teams.
 But we got you.
-When you can't go another minute without sampling the goods, keep these tips in mind: A number of official vendors will have food for sale on-site, and add-on experiences including BBQ Alley and the Kingsford Tour of Champions buy you tasting rights.
+When you can't go another minute without sampling the goods, keep these tips in mind: At the WCBCC, a number of official vendors will have food for sale on-site, and add-on experiences including BBQ Alley and the Kingsford Tour of Champions buy you tasting rights.
 With advanced planning, you can even earn a judge's certification and become a contest judge.
+SmokeSlam will also offer an interactive area to fuel those ‘cue cravings allowing you to sample food.

 Keep in mind that you’re in the barbecue capital of the world.
 You'll find over 100+ barbecue restaurants, shacks and joints in the Memphis area, some within walking distance of Tom Lee Park.